wangjiayuan007/graph_recon_DM/README.md

 For example, 'python to_vtk_form_recon_2D.py test_3D' generates the vtp file for test_3D.
 Then you can open the vtp file in preview directly.

 ##3D volume rendering
-.raw files are used for volume rendering
+.raw files are used for volume rendering.
 Open .raw file in preview,

 test_3D: